Piotr8706/Power-BI/README.md

 6. [License](#license)

 ## AdventureWorks Dashboard
 The AdventureWorks dashboard provides insights into sales, product performance, customer demographics, and other relevant metrics based on the AdventureWorks sample database.
-It offers visualizations such as sales trends over time, product sales distribution, customer segmentation, and more.
+It offers visualizations of sales trends over time, product sales distribution, customer segmentation, and more.
+For this project, I followed the instructions from  https://www.youtube.com/watch?v=z7o5Wju-PZg&ab_channel=AliAhmad.

 ## Car Sales Dashboard
 The Car Sales dashboard presents visualizations and analytics derived from car sales data.
 It includes insights into sales by region, top-selling models, revenue trends, customer demographics, and other relevant metrics within the automotive industry.
+For this project, I followed the instructions from  https://www.youtube.com/watch?v=XnPo5Ft7RzQ

 ## Installation
 1. Clone the repository to your local machine: `git clone https://github.com/yourusername/power-bi-dashboards.git`